flare9x/FitnessForService.jl/README.md

 Each component falls into a different Type and class category.
 Type A components have a design equation that specifically relates pressure (or liquid fill height for tanks) and supplemental loads, as applicable, to a required wall thickness, and the supplemental loads in combination with pressure do not govern the required wall thickness, i.e. the required thickness is based on pressure only.

+Type A components are limited to Level 1, 2 and 3 assessments.

 Type B, Class 1 components have the same geometry and loading conditions as described in a) above but are not classified as Type A components because supplemental loads in combination with pressure may govern the required wall thickness.
+Type B, Class 1 components are limited to Level 2 and 3 assessments.

 Type B, Class 2 components do not have a design equation that specifically relates pressure (or liquid fill height for tanks) and/or other loads, as applicable, to a required wall thickness.
 These components have a code design procedure to determine an acceptable configuration.
 Type B, Class 2 components typically exist at a major structural discontinuity and involve the satisfaction of a local reinforcement requirement (e.g. nozzle reinforcement area), or necessitate the computation of a stress level based upon a given load condition, geometry, and thickness configuration (e.g. flange design).
 These rules typically result in one component with a thickness that is dependent upon that of another component.
 Design rules of this type have thickness interdependency, and the definition of a minimum thickness for a component is ambiguous.

+Type B, Class 2 components are limited to Level 3 assessments.

 Type C Components – A component that does not have a design equation which specifically relates pressure (or liquid fill height for tanks) and/or other loads, as applicable, to a required wall thickness.
 In addition, these components do not have a code design procedure to determine local stresses.
+Type C components are limited to Level 3 assessments.

-An example output of the Type and level 1,2,3 assessment applicability:
+An example output of the Type and level 1,2,3 assessment applicability for carbon steel Straight Section of Piping, Elbow or Bend - No Structural Attachments, NPS 3 with design temperature 100F:

 ```julia
 Condition Satisfied - Code = ASME B31.3 Piping Code